nochmu/apex-service/README.md

 # APEX Service

+## About the APEX service

+The APEX Service should make it very easy to set up and use APEX.

-Docker Image to set up [Oracle APEX](https://apex.oracle.com/en/) in a very comfortable way.
+At the moment this is an Docker Image to set up [Oracle APEX](https://apex.oracle.com/en/) in a very comfortable way.
 Note: A seperate database is needed.

 This image contains: